Mountain Bike vs Road Bike Speed – Blazing Demons

 So, imagine my surprise when I walked into a cycling store, ready to buy a bike, and was met with a question that left me stumped.
 The conversation went something like this: “Hi, I’d like to buy a bike,” I said.
 The guy at the store responded, “Sure, I can help.
 What sort of bike are you after, Mountain or Road?”

 And yes, I can hear some of you shouting, “There are more types of bikes than just mountain and road!”
 I hear you, and I ask you to bear with me.
-In this article, I’m going to help you understand the differences between mountain and road bikes.
+In this article, I’m going to help you understand the differences between mountain and road variants.

 By the way, did you know that you can convert your road bike into a mountain one if needed?
-Read our guide to learn how to do it and have two bikes in one, without spending any money.
+Read our guide to learn how to do it and have two in one, without spending any money.

 Bike Speed